- Spears Home

 - Rooms have been blocked at the Hard Rock Hotel & Casino for $99 per night if reserved by November 15, 2019.
 Please call 1-800-760-6700 to

 reserve your room under the OSU/UNR Gaming Leadership Program block.
 Hotel accommodations

 - Cancellation Policy – Due to catering and program guarantees, a full refund will be given if cancellation is received 10 business days prior to event.
 Substitutions will be honored.
 Please contact the OSU Center for Executive and Professional Development at 405-744-5208 or firstname.lastname@example.org.

-- Registration includes instruction, materials, breakfast and break refreshments and lunch each day.
+- Registration includes instruction, selected materials (handouts, shirt, mug, etc.), one reception, breakfast, break refreshments, and lunch each day.